marvinrusinek/angular-10-quiz-app/README.md

 <p>Welcome to the <strong>Angular Quiz App</strong>! 🚀</p>

 <p>This dynamic and interactive application is built entirely with <strong>Angular</strong> and designed to provide an engaging quiz experience.
-It features timed questions, multiple and single-answer formats, and detailed explanations to help users learn while they test their knowledge.
-Check it out live <a href="https://angular-10-quiz-app.stackblitz.io/">here</a>.</p>
+It features timed questions, single and multiple-answer formats, and detailed explanations to help users learn while they test their knowledge. <a href="https://angular-10-quiz-app.stackblitz.io/">View here</a>.</p>

 <h2>Key Features</h2>
 <ul>